Key facts

 What's the Historical Tripos?

-Cambridge also offers joint degrees in History and Politics and History and Modern Languages, which will also benefit from the changes to History papers from 2022, described above.
+Cambridge also offers joint degrees in History and Politics and History and Modern Languages, which also benefited from the changes to the History course described above.

 How is the Tripos taught?